What happens during a consultation?

 After the consultation I make a detailed analysis of all the information you have given me.
 This usually involves an additional 2 to 3 hours work depending on the complexity of your history.
 I provide a written summary for you to share with your GP, snack and meal plan ideas and recipes.
 For weight management I also provide a calorie counted programme.
 The supplement programme is always devised after the consultation as part of this analysis.

 While the symptoms which you bring to the consultation are thoroughly considered in putting together a prescription the aim is to support the processes underlying good health.

-Some individuals may need a longer nutritional therapy program or more frequent appointments.
+Individuals with more complex needs may need a longer nutritional therapy program over eighteen months to two years with consultations approximately 8 weekly for six months and then 12 weekly.
 Please contact me so that I can provide guidance.

 Events and resources Testimonials Nutrition blog